NeuroTechX/ntx_slack_archive/general.md

  >hi everybody, my name is morgane and I am a french student.
 For a project with my school, I have got a MUSE and I tried the EEG101 application and it's very interesting!

+5/20/2017 3:21 PM

+ **niouby** :

+ >I have questions about the code of the application, am I on the right channel?